AACSB Insights Submissions

 Contributed content is eligible for reposting on AACSB’s partner websites as part of a content-sharing agreement.
 Authors may request in writing to have their contributions excluded from consideration.
 Learn more about AACSB's strategic partners.

-For the People and Places section, which is published twice a month, we look for announcements about new or outgoing deans, new programs or courses, major donations, collaborations or partnerships, and new or redesigned facilities.
+For the People and Places section, published once a month, we look for announcements about new or outgoing deans, new programs or courses, major donations, collaborations or partnerships, and new or redesigned facilities.
 We do not publish news about school events, faculty honors and awards, student or alumni honors and awards, or anniversaries.

-For the Research Roundup section, which is published once a month, we look for descriptions and analysis of recently published or forthcoming innovative research occurring at your business school.
+For the Research Roundup section, also published once a month, we look for descriptions and analysis of recently published or forthcoming innovative research occurring at your business school.